 Did you know October is National Vegetarian Month?
 There are many reasons why people decide to go vegetarian or vegan.
 Not only is it healthy and good for combating climate change, but it’s also good for your wallet!
 Meat can be expensive, and many consumers struggle to keep their grocery spending within their budget every month.
 For those who are trying to pay off consumer debt, this is especially important!
-We have a few budget friendly vegetarian recipes that can save you some money:
+American Consumer Credit Counseling has a few budget friendly vegetarian recipes that can save you some money:

 How can going vegetarian be better for your budget?